queens.utils package#

 Convert dictionaries to dictionaries with python standard types only.

-obj – Dictionary to convert
+obj (Any) – Dictionary to convert

 Dictionary with standard types